David J. Impastato: Legacy

-The first to administer an electroconvulsive treatment for mental illness in North America, Impastato was in the vanguard of pioneering neuroscientists who challenged the medical establishment's resistance to ECT.
+The first to administer an electroconvulsive treatment (ECT) for mental illness in North America, Impastato was in the vanguard of pioneering neuroscientists who challenged the medical establishment's resistance to ECT.
 He also contended with negative representations of the treatment in popular culture such as those in the novel and film One Flew Over the Cuckoo's Nest, which portrayed ECT as a punishment for unruly asylum inmates.
 By the same token, he confronted his peers with the misapplications of the treatment that contributed to these stereotypes.
 In bracing articles published in Diseases of the Nervous System, he documented the complications that can result from ECT, including fatality, when treatment protocols are compromised.
 He reviewed methodologies and called for vigilance.
 Improper use of ECT could be observed especially in state-hospital settings.

 Impastato's concern for the patient also guided his research.
-Early on he experimented with sodium amytal, a barbiturate derivative that managed patients' anxiety when preparing for ECT and helped to reduce the treatment's musculoskeletal complications.
-This line of investigation led to his breakthrough studies of the muscle-relaxant succinylcholine, which he presented in over a dozen of his articles and lectures in the early and mid 1950s.
-A neuromuscular blocker rather than a barbiturate depressant, succinylcholine preserves ECT's efficacy while eliminating its convulsive force in the patient.
+Early on he experimented with sodium amytal, a barbiturate derivative acting as an anti-anxiety medication when preparing patients for ECT and helped to reduce the treatment's musculoskeletal complications.
+This line of investigation led to his breakthrough studies of the succinylcholine, a muscle relaxant, which he presented in over a dozen of his articles and lectures in the early and mid 1950s.
+Unlike barbiturates that act as depressant, succinylcholine is a neuromuscular blocker, capable of eliminating its convulsive force in the patient while preserving ECT's efficacy.
 Impastato called it "the miraculous drug."
 It has since become a procedural standard in the treatment's administration.